pierreguillot/Camomile/README.md

 sudo apt-get install -y libwebkit2gtk-4.0-37 libwebkit2gtk-4.0-dev
 ```

 First, you should compile libPd with multi instance and multi threads support.
 The static library is expected to be in the folder *libpd/libs*.
-For this, you can follow the libPd documentation or run:
+For this, you can follow the libPd documentation or do:

 ```
 make -C libpd/ UTIL=true EXTRA=true ADDITIONAL_CFLAGS="-DPDINSTANCE=1 -DPDTHREADS=1"